greghendershott/wffi/README.md

 service.
 Making it easier to route and destructure requests and to stucture responses.

-Although this project provides a Racket language parser, FFI, and service framework, the markdown format is not specific to any programming language or style.
+This project implements a Racket language parser, FFI, and service framework.
+However the markdown layout and message template is not specific to any programming language or style.

 # Quick Start